turzacse/Tastebud-Tavern-Client/README.md

 - User can update the product details as well as delete the order.
 - An user can find his food by using searching functionality.
 - User can not purches those type of food that he/she added
+- Responsive Website
+- Used the farmer-motion animation